fourier-6/Crypsis/README.md

 This repository will serve as my playing ground as I experiment 'things' with Github.

-Likely, it will contain bunch of notes, meditations (Marcus Airelius Style) with no particular audience in mind.
+Likely, it will contain bunch of notes, thoughts, meditations with no particular audience in mind.

 "This moment exists forever, and you are it's only audience" - Nietzsche